 Yet, none of these great wonders move men like the beauty of a woman.
 Her natural beauty commands the admiration of mature learned men, or like that of her partner, while foolish guys, in their ignorance led by the dictates of their base nature, only exploit her for the vanity of their own selfish pleasures and sexual attraction.

 “To be or not to be…” When Shakespeare’s Hamlet uttered the words of this famous soliloquy, he was contemplating whether to live or to die in his present state of being.
 Women are faced with a similar choice, to be sexy or to be free.

-The pursuit of sexiness is subtly imposed on women, from childhood, casting them into its never-ending pursuit.
+The pursuit of “sexyness” is subtly imposed on women, from childhood, casting them into its never-ending pursuit.
 There is an implied promise of power to be gained from the achievement, but what power really lies in being viewed as an instrument to secure another’s pleasure?

 What power is there to be found in being the object rather than the subject?
 An object is powerless.
 “Subjects act.
 Objects are acted upon” – Caroline Heldman (The Sexy Lie).
-This socially preordained status not only normalizes the objectification of women, but socializes them into willing participants in their own degradation.
+This socially preordained status not only normalizes the objectification of women but also socializes them into willing participants in their own degradation.

 Conform or suffer the impending consequences.
-Popular culture places a very high premium on sex appeal and charges an even higher cost for its attainment and still a worse fate awaits those who fall short of the goal.
+Popular culture places a very high premium on sex appeal and charges an even higher cost for its attainment, and still, a worse fate awaits those who fall short of the goal.

 Sexy is the new currency.

 Popular culture floods the marketplace of social consciousness with a new inflated currency, backed by nothing of real value, buying our dignity for pennies on a morally debased dollar.

 There is a proper context where sex and “sexyness” are fully appreciated in all their righteous glory.
 In a holistic space, these ‘features’ are not the totality of a woman’s value or even the most important.
 They are but pieces that comprise the greater whole.